 What are tooth fillings?

 Tooth filling is a method we use to restore a tooth that has been damaged by decay.
-By using teeth fillings, we are able to repair a tooth that has lost its normal shape as well as remove any remaining cavities in the tooth.
+By using teeth fillings, we are able to repair a tooth that has lost its normal shape and function as well as remove any remaining cavities in the tooth.

 During this procedure, we completely remove the decayed portion of the tooth, clean the affected cavity left behind and then fill it using a dental filler.

 By inserting fillings, we seal any spaces or cavities in the tooth that, if left exposed, would allow bacteria to enter the cavity resulting in further decay.
 In some severe cases, tooth decay can lead to the entire destruction of the tooth.

 We use different types of materials as fillers; the filling material selected depends on the extent of the damage and/or the client’s choice of filler (which usually depends on their budget).